ashutoshmjain/gita/src/mathuraChap08.md

 Well that is a good point - replied Angel - A story works where a text book fails.

 He continued - the information, in `Bramh`, is held with in the interrelationships of entities.
 A woman is someone's mother, a sister and a wife.
 And hundreds of more relationships she has with animate beings and inanimate things.
 In the physical world, our identity is determined by the social graph - connections with place of birth, education institute, employment  - tiny specs of information held with in each connection ! `Bramh` is sum total of all the identities - living or lifeless - entirety of information.
 The question is what happens when we create characters in a fiction?
+Since they are not real - would you call them part of our social graph?

-I never thought about that! - Fairy responded - I guess we form relationships with the characters of a narratives - just the way we do with real entities.
+I never thought about that! - Fairy responded - I guess we do form relationships with the characters of a narratives - just the way we do with real entities.

 You are right - Angel smiled - a text book condenses the ideas.
 Quite the opposite, a story spreads the information amongst its fictitious identities - characters of the fiction.
-It implores us to create those characters as virtual entities in our minds.
+It implores us to create those characters as virtual entities - in our minds.
 One might think the information is locked in the text; the truth is information is held in our minds - in the relationships we form with the characters.
 No wonder a narrative is only as good as the characters it builds.

-He paused for a moment to begin again -  A typical fiction builds a hero and a villain and a few side roles because developing characters is taxing.
-Through `Mahabharata`, the writer  developed thousands of characters - hundreds of heroes and as many anti-heroes - because it was history - reality.
-Our first attempt at writing the truth as perceived by people.
+He paused for a moment to begin again -  A typical fiction builds a hero and a villain and a few side roles - because developing characters is taxing.
+In `Mahabharata`, the writer  developed thousands of characters - hundreds of heroes and as many anti-heroes - because it was history - reality.
+Our first attempt at writing the truth - as perceived by people.

-> When you cut copy and paste the truth, the burden of character development is taken by reality.
+> When you cut copy and paste the truth, the burden of character development is taken by the reality.
 You still need to write the story - exactly as it happened!

 Angel digressed a bit - the idea percolated quickly beyond races, geographies and cultures.
 All future ideologies must describe their truth in a scribed narrative - Bible, Quran, Physica, Principia, Relativity - and hundreds of more.
 Over generations, such narratives led to human subspecies - monks, doctors, engineers, builders, metallurgists, bitcoiners, and thousands of more - to strive in a skills oriented metaverse we know as the world of literate (text-enabled) humans.
 It is a hybrid existence - our body moves in physical world, but our mind is always locked in some narrative.

-The physical freedom is to choose a place of your living, but mental freedom is to practice the narrative of your choice - your rabbit hole.
-Or may I say, we download a portable narrative of our choosing to run on the most powerful neural network - human mind.
+Fairy understood the concept - she responded back with greater insight - The physical freedom is to choose a place of your living, but mental freedom is to practice the narrative of your choice - your rabbit hole.
+Or may I say, we download a portable narrative of our choosing to run on the most powerful neural network - our mind.

+Angel was impressed - he added - `Mahabharata` was the first of such narratives.
+Actually - it was the one on which human mind was trained for text.

+That was a shock to fairy - how can you be so sure?

-This hybrid world is different from that of animals - a step-up even from our "speech only" ancestors !
-As specializations grew so did the number of transactions between the human subspecies.
-I am sure you have noticed that our currency works only with in humans - no other species works for gold!
-Thankfully `Bhagvad Gita` described the root idea of value exchange - based on `Vikarma` - the proof of work.
+Well, no one can tell for sure - but we can see the proof in the pudding - Angel felt he was put to test.
+He tried to make a case - Our hybrid world is different from that of animals - a step-up even from our "speech only" ancestors !
+We have thousands of specializations.
+People spend better part of their lives honing the skills that they practice rest of their lives.
+This idea of skill building was first described in `Bhagvad Gita` - a part of `Mahabharata`.
+The root idea of value exchange - based on `Vikarma` - the proof of work.

-`Karma` are the actions that transitions information into knowledge[^knowledge] - full ingestion of a narrative. `Vishesha Karma` (special `Karma`) - also called `Vikarma`, are the actions that convert knowledge into information - presentation of a narrative.
+> `Karma` are the actions that transitions information into knowledge[^knowledge] - full ingestion of a narrative. `Vishesha Karma` (special `Karma`) - also called `Vikarma`, are the actions that convert knowledge into information - presentation of a narrative.
 For example when we practice daily to improve our game, it is `Karma`.
 On the other side,  when we play a match to put our skills on display, it is called  `Vikarma` - a proof of work.
 With `Karma` we ingest information; with `Vikarama` we radiate information.
 Both are equally important - like two wheels of a cart.
 In the process, with a continuous feedback loop, we train our  biological neural network - in narrative(s) of our choice.
+>

-A set of predefined `Karmas` practiced consistently is called `Yazna`. `Yazna` leads to success (`Siddhi`).
+> A set of predefined `Karmas` practiced consistently is called `Yazna`. `Yazna` leads to success (`Siddhi`).
 For example when you study eight hours a day for say eight long years you become a successful doctor.
 The same is true for an Engineer, a Scientist, an Economist and thousands of other specializations .
 The daily ritual of study (and lab) in this case is `Yazna`. `Yazna` becomes effective when performed alone and without the influence of worldly desires.
 When such fine-tuned skills are used effectively, they become a source of inspiration to the rest -> thus initiating a virtuous cycle of `Karma` and `Vikarma` ->  Repetitive work to proof of work !
 It doesn't matter what work you do - what matters is how consistently you do it !

+Fairy looked at Angel in disbelief! - how come no one ever told this?

 ### notes and other stuff..